Study help for care leavers

 - 160 care leaver students applied through SEAS and the VTAC portal and nominated La Trobe University in their course preferences

-- 103 care leaver students are enrolled at La Trobe University and Federation University Australia
+- over 100 care leaver students were enrolled at La Trobe University and Federation University Australia

 - care leavers are studying at other universities, although specific student numbers are not known.